twilight-rs/twilight-rs.github.io/src/chapter_1_crates/section_2_http.md

 `twilight-http` is an HTTP client wrapping all of the documented Discord HTTP API.
 It is built on top of [Reqwest], and supports taking any generic Reqwest client, allowing you to pick your own TLS backend.
 By default, it uses [RusTLS] a Rust TLS implementation, but it can be changed to use NativeTLS which uses the TLS native to the platform, and on Unix uses OpenSSL.

 Ratelimiting is included out-of-the-box, along with support for proxies.

-### Installation
+## Installation

-This library requires at least Rust 1.39+.

 Add the following to your `Cargo.toml`: